 In the last quarter of 2016, we saw the biggest fall of the Indian smartphone brands.
 For the first time, we saw no Indian manufacturers in the Top 5 list of smartphone vendors, whereas the market saw a 5.2% marginal increase regarding shipment.
-What is the reason behind this- demonetisation?
+What is the reason behind this – demonetization?

-Well, every single media now links anything to that demonetization which has indeed changed the way we used to do a transaction.
-But, I’m afraid, demonetization is not the thing that killed Indian vendors, on the contrary, Indian vendors were too reluctant regarding quality, support and after sales service.
+Well, every single media now links anything to that demonetization, which has indeed changed the way we used to do a transaction.
+But, I’m afraid, demonetization is not the thing that killed Indian vendors; on the contrary, Indian vendors were too reluctant regarding the quality, support, and after-sales service.
 And each of them thinks that they are Apple and can sell anything based on brand value, but unfortunately, it’s not true.
-You can sell an overpriced phone only if you’re Apple or Samsung because consumers are ready to pay more and enjoy great after sales service and support.
+You can sell an overpriced phone only if you’re Apple or Samsung because consumers are ready to pay more and enjoy excellent after-sales service and support.

 3 Reasons for the Rise of Chinese Mobile Brands

-1. Price tag is the USP for them
+1. The price tag is the USP for them

 2. Very Aggressive Marketing

 They not only make good products, but some of them make products targeting only one type of audience.
-Oppo, Honor, and Vivo are known for the camera, and that is because they spend an enormous amount of money on online ads, banners, posters, events, influencers and more.
-While some of the handsets are quite average regarding performance, but as they target the selfie addicts and photography lovers only, they sell their products well, while Indian OEMs like Micromax hype ‘preinstalled Google Duo’ to be a significant feature.
+Oppo, Honor, and Vivo are known for the camera, and that is because they spend an enormous amount of money on online ads, banners, posters, events, influencers, and more.
+While some of the handsets are quite average regarding performance, but as they target the selfie addicts and photography lovers only, they sell their products well.
+At the same time, Indian OEMs like Micromax hype ‘preinstalled Google Duo’ to be a significant feature.

 3. Budget vs. Flagship balance

-Samsung is a South Korean Tech giant, and they are the world leaders in various factors.
-Samsung C&T (Construction and Trade) was the key contractor behind three of the world’s tallest skyscrapers- Burj Khalifa, Petronas Twin Towers and Taipei 101.
-They are the largest manufacturer of memory chips; they even have a military division and financial services, they are the biggest AMOLED maker and what not!
+Samsung is a South Korean tech giant, and they are the world leaders because of various factors.
+Samsung C&T (Construction and Trade) was the key contractor behind three of the world’s tallest skyscrapers- Burj Khalifa, Petronas Twin Towers, and Taipei 101.
+They are the largest manufacturer of memory chips; they even have a military division and financial services; they are the biggest AMOLED maker and what not!
 Bonus part- they even have a city!

 Now, Samsung launched the J Series in India, and the sales went up.
-Half of the shipments in Q4 2016 comes from J2 sales.
-That is massive, isn’t it?
-The budget and mid-range phones from Samsung were the reasons for which they made it to the top of the list, and one more thing- Samsung is one of the most trusted brands in India, and people believe them because of the high sales channels, support and after sales services.
+Half of the shipments in Q4 2016 come from J2 sales.
+That is massive.
+The budget and mid-range phones from Samsung were the reasons for which they made it to the top of the list, and one more thing- Samsung is one of the most trusted brands in India, and people believe them because of the high sales channels, support, and after-sales services.
 And they just focused on budget and mid-range phones for developing countries like India, and that plan just worked fine.

 You’ll soon know why I used this quote.
 Now, let’s have a look at the factors that are making Chinese mobile brands fail.